 The program has been listed as a resource under the American Board of Surgery Continuous Certification (ABS CC) practice improvement component for maintenance of certification, which requires ongoing participation in a local, regional, or national outcomes registry or quality assessment program.
 For information on ABS CC, go to www.absurgery.org.

 Participation in the Mastery of Breast Surgery℠ program is offered at no cost to surgeons who are active or associate members of the American Society of Breast Surgeons.

 Although no one can speak for other outside organizations, it is anticipated that this program will be valued by other entities as evidence of continuing medical education and commitment to individual quality assessment and improvement.

-The American Board of Surgery has recognized the Mastery of Breast Surgery℠ Program as an accepted quality initiative under the ABS Maintenance of Certification (MOC) Part 4 – Evaluation of performance in practice.
-Part 4 of MOC requires evaluation of performance in practice through participation in quality improvement programs.
+The American Board of Surgery has listed the Mastery of Breast Surgery℠ Program as a resource under its Continuous Education Program-Practice Improvement component, which requires evaluation of performance in practice through participation in quality improvement programs.